remyasenan/movie_review_app/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Movie Review App

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Implementation only 80% done

+* User can sign up and try the application
 * ...